A 4-year-old Gaza boy lost his arm – and his family. Half a world away, he's getting a second chance

 The deadliest round of the Israeli-Palestinian conflict in decades was sparked Oct.
 7 when Hamas-led militants broke through Israel's security barrier around Gaza and stormed into Israeli communities.
 Around 1,200 people were killed and some 250 taken hostage.

 Israel has laid waste to much of Gaza in response.
-In less than five months of war, Israel's military has created a staggering humanitarian crisis and 80% of Gaza's 2.3 million people have fled their homes.
-One assessment suggests half of the coastal enclave's buildings have been damaged or destroyed.
+In five months of war, 80% of Gaza's 2.3 million people fled their homes.

-The number of people killed in Gaza rose above 30,000 Thursday, with more than 70,000 wounded, the Health Ministry said.
-The ministry does not differentiate between civilians and combatants in its figures but says women and children make up around two-thirds of those killed.
+The death toll in Gaza topped 30,000 Thursday, with more than 70,000 wounded, the Health Ministry said.
+The ministry does not differentiate between civilians and combatants but says women and children make up around two-thirds of those killed.
 Israel blames civilian deaths on Hamas, saying militants operate among the population.

-Two weeks into the war, Omar's family narrowly escaped death.
-Minutes before it was flattened by an Israeli airstrike, they evacuated the Gaza City apartment they'd bought just months earlier.
-His aunt's family rushed out of the building next door.
-It too was bombed.
+Two weeks into the war, Omar and Abu Kuwaik narrowly escaped death.
+The two families evacuated their Gaza City apartments just before Israeli airstrikes flattened the buildings.

-Omar was pinned beneath the rubble as rescuers dug with their hands through soot-blackened concrete.
-Finally they reached his little body, still warm, bleeding but somehow alive, and lifted him to safety.
-He was the only survivor.
+Omar was pinned beneath the rubble.
+Rescuers dug until they found his little body, still warm, bleeding but somehow alive.

-As the weeks passed, Omar lay on a bed in a hospital corridor with his arm wrapped in bandages — even as his child's mind somehow imagined it might grow back.
-The collapsing heath care system in Gaza could provide only rudimentary care for the burns on his leg and torso.

-"Our view was, anywhere is better for him than being in Gaza,'' said Adib Chouiki, vice president of Rahma Worldwide, a U.S.-based charity, who heard about Omar from the group's humanitarian team in Gaza.
+''Our view was, anywhere is better for him than being in Gaza,'' said Adib Chouiki, vice president of Rahma Worldwide, a U.S.-based charity, who heard about Omar from the group's team in Gaza.

-Israel and Egypt have tightly restricted the movement of people out of Gaza, allowing just a few hundred to exit each day, mostly those with foreign citizenship.
-Some Palestinians have been able to get out by using private brokers.
+Israel and Egypt tightly restrict movement of people out of Gaza, allowing just a few hundred to exit each day, mostly those with foreign citizenship.
 The World Health Organization says 2,293 patients – 1,498 wounded and 795 ill – have left Gaza for medical treatment alongside 1,625 companions.
 Yet roughly 8,000 patients remain on a waiting list to go abroad, according to the U.N. refugee agency.

 Chouiki began reaching out to contacts in the Palestinian, Israeli and Egyptian governments.
-He got new passports issued for Omar and Abu Kuwaik, and Israeli security clearance for the aunt to accompany her nephew from Gaza to Egypt.
+He got new passports for Omar and Abu Kuwaik, and Israeli security clearance for them to travel to Egypt.

-Abu Kuwaik was taking a leap of faith.
-Permission to leave Gaza came while Montanti was still working to get U.S. government approval for Omar to fly to New York.

-''He cried and cried and begged me to take him back to my kids,'' Abu Kuwaik said. ''Eventually we got him into the ambulance and drove toward the border.''

-After waiting nervously while their paperwork was examined, they were loaded into an Egyptian ambulance and whisked across the Sinai desert.
+An ambulance brought them to the border, where an Egyptian ambulance whisked them across the Sinai desert.

-''The kids, they feel whole,'' Montanti said. ''Psychologically it means so much.''

-Shriners is currently treating two other kids from Gaza, including an American citizen who was trapped there when the war began.
-There are plans to bring another child from Gaza, a 2-year-old boy whose leg was amputated above the knee.
-He'll be accompanied by his mother, leaving behind family for the sake of her child.

-Omar and his aunt boarded a plane back to Cairo a day after the boy got his arm.
-They were accompanied by a member of her extended family who has a home in Egypt, where they'll stay while trying to secure more permanent housing.
+Omar and his aunt boarded a plane to Cairo the next day, accompanied by a member of her extended family.
+They'll stay at his home in Egypt while seeking more permanent housing.

 ''I almost don't sleep,'' Abu Kuwaik said. ''I think about Omar and I think about my kids, and the conditions they're living in back there in the tents.''

 Food is scarce.
 Israel's near-total blockade of Gaza has pushed more than half a million Palestinians toward starvation and raised fears of imminent famine.
-And the flimsy tent they share with 40 other people offers little protection from rain and wind, she said.
+The flimsy tent her family shares with 40 other people offers little protection from rain and wind, she said.
 When one person gets sick, illness spreads like wildfire.

-For Abu Kuwaik, though, there's no home for Omar to return to.
+For Abu Kuwaik, though, there's no home for Omar to go back to.

 ''I cannot imagine ... that I go back back to Gaza,'' she said. ''What would his life be?
 Where is his future?